listlessbird/poland-ai-ts-workshop/exercises/09-memory/09.1-basic-memory-with-mem0/problem/readme.md

 };
 ```

-We also want to make sure we pass the entire message history to Mem0, not just the stuff that we're getting from the initial JSON payload.
-But also, since we're inside `onFinish` here, we have access to `response.messages`, which is very, very handy.
-That's all of the messages that were generated from the UI message stream.
+We also want to make sure we pass the _entire_ message history to Mem0.
+We have a very tempting variable called `messages` in scope - but that only contains the initial JSON payload.
+By the time we want to extract memories, we'll want to read the new messages that have been created too.

+`response.messages` inside `onFinish` will come in very handy here.
+Check out this [previous explainer](/exercises/03-persistence/03.1-on-finish/explainer/readme.md) to learn more.

 Once this is done, we should be able to tell our LLM some preferences, for instance, that you prefer aisle seats on planes.